 Brinner. breakfast is not my meal of choice. it never has been.
 I literally ate the same thing every day for breakfast on whole30.
 I make a batch of sausage and freeze it and then make a batch of breakfast potatoes to keep in my fridge all week long. you could easily make this a quick dinner. if you’re into eggs totally scramble one up. easy peasy and definitely under 20 minutes.

 6 ingredient garlic chicken.
 I hadn’t made this one in SO long, but its so easy and fast and you can definitely get a LOT of flavor packed into 20 minutes of cooking.
 I promise.

 buffalo chicken. make a batch using whole30 approved ingredients (tessemae’s ranch! + ghee) and freeze it. you can quickly pull a batch out of the freezer in the morning and have it ready for dinner or in a pinch just throw it in the microwave for a few minutes to thaw it out and throw it on a baked potato or some steamed broccoli. done. (pro tip! freeze it in individual servings to make defrosting a breeze.

 hot plates. this is more of a concept than a recipe but I HIGHLY recommend you check it out.
-I didn’t buy well fed and read about this until the fourth week and I was KICKING myself. that link explains the process etc, but I’d still buy the book. it’s worth it.
+I didn’t buy well fed and read about this until the fourth week and I was KICKING myself. buy the book. it’s worth it.

 finally hot dogs and sausages!
 I keep these in my fridge at all times. they save my life when I JUST DONT FEEL LIKE ADULTING.
 I like the applegate brand organic beef ones. they rock my world. and the bilinksi’s garlic spinach sausages are top notch too.